SimonJackson24/AMSLPR/docs/testing_framework.md

 ## Conclusion

-The AMSLPR testing framework provides a comprehensive suite of tests to ensure that the system is reliable, secure, and performs as expected in a production environment.
+The VisiGate testing framework provides a comprehensive suite of tests to ensure that the system is reliable, secure, and performs as expected in a production environment.
 By running these tests regularly, developers can be confident that changes to the system do not break existing functionality and that the system meets the requirements for production use.